jonelo/bashberries/README.md

     -h      prints this help.

-    -k      keep the downloaded .tar.gz, don't remove it at the end.
+    -k      keep the downloaded .tar.gz resp. .zip, don't remove it at the end.

     -t      type.
-Can be jre (the JRE), sjre (server JRE) or jdk (the JDK).
+Can be jre (the JRE), sjre (server JRE), jdk (the JDK) or tzupdater.

+    -v      version.
+Prints out the version of this script.

 Parameters:
-    path    specifies the path where the JRE should be stored.
+    path    specifies the path where the JRE, JDK or tzupdater should be stored.
             It will be created if it doesn't exist.
-            If omitted, .jre/ will be used.
+            If omitted, .jre/, .sjre/, .jdk/, or .tzupdater/ will be used.

 Examples:
     update_jre -a
             updates the JRE in ./jre/ and it creates a symlink called jre_latest there.
-    update_jre -a -t jdk /opt/java/jdk
+    update_jre -a -t jdk /opt/java/
-            updates the JDK in /opt/java/jdk/ and it creates a symlink called jdk_latest there.
+            updates the JDK in /opt/java/ and it creates a symlink called jdk_latest there.
+    update_jre -a -t tzupdater /opt/java/
+            updates the tzupdater in /opt/java/ and it creates a symlink called tzupdater.jar there.

 ```